yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 The current code is short, simple, and safe.
 But how fast is it?

-Tasks allocated by `async_task::spawn()` are just a single allocation storing the task state, the future, and the output of the future when it completes.
+A task allocated by `async_task::spawn()` is just a single allocation storing the task state, the future, and the output of the future when it completes.
 There are no other hidden costs — spawning is virtually as fast as it can possibly be!

 Other executors like `async-std` and `tokio` allocate tasks exactly the same way.
 The basis for our executor is essentially an optimal implementation, and now we’re just one step away from being competitive with popular executors: work stealing.